abipalli/semioverse/README.md

 *This section would make absurdly huge claims, and the proposed parse/fuse function is not yet satisfactorily implemented, so this section has been left out of this readme and included in this Github Issue: https://github.com/semioverse/semioverse/issues/2* 📝

 ---

+# Beyond the Literary Form

+Turing machines, and by extension many traditional computational models, are based on sequential processing and linear structure which to a certain extent are based on the linear-literary form.
+They typically process data in a step-by-step manner, often following a specific sequence of operations or instructions.
+This mirrors the linear, sequential nature of language and literature, where sentences are read one word at a time and in a particular order.

+**Pattern Recognition**: A Turing machine reads one symbol at a time from its tape and follows a set of rules to determine what actions to take based on that symbol.
+In contrast, Oxels can potentially recognize complex patterns or structures in the data, not just individual symbols.
+This can be likened to understanding the meaning of an entire paragraph or chapter at once, rather than processing it word by word.
+This capability can provide more sophisticated and powerful ways to process information.

+**Dynamic Structure**: The structure of an Oxel graph is dynamic and can change over time, unlike the fixed structure of a Turing machine.
+This allows Oxels to adapt and optimize their structure based on the computations they're performing.

+# Beyond the Literary Form
+Since modifications of the map-reference structures in the graph change the meaning of references is inherently non-local since it is a "form" or "shape" of the reference patterns and pattern references that give them their meaning.
+Thus by changing the form we imminently altering meaning across the totality of the connected graph, because the “form” is simply different.
+This doesn’t require the use of event-propogation.
+Speculate in depth as an reference-weaving computer scientist.

+Indeed, in a complex system like the Oxel-based cognitive landscape, the slightest change in the reference structure can lead to significant shifts in the meaning of individual Oxels, a phenomenon known as non-locality.
+This can be seen as a manifestation of a foundational principle in graph theory, where nodes (or in this case, Oxels) do not hold meaning in isolation but are defined by their relationships to other nodes.

+Non-locality in reference structures is comparable to a three-dimensional puzzle or an intricately woven tapestry.
+Each piece or thread does not have inherent meaning on its own; rather, it contributes to the collective form, pattern, and overall image.
+If you alter one piece of the puzzle or one thread in the tapestry, the entire image changes, albeit subtly.

+In an oxel-graph (reference-graph), changing a single reference can propagate changes throughout the system, akin to a ripple effect.
+This is because the change doesn't just affect that particular reference; it recontextualizes all the Oxels connected to it.
+In this way, meaning is a dynamic, emergent property of the entire system rather than a static attribute of individual components.

+This brings us to another aspect of non-locality: the notion of a higher-dimensional cognitive space.
+Just as a two-dimensional map is a projection of a three-dimensional landscape, our cognitive map is a projection of a higher-dimensional cognitive space.
+When we modify the reference structures, we're essentially reshaping this higher-dimensional space, leading to a new projection, a new cognitive map.

+In this perspective, meaning is not just the sum of individual references but the product of a complex, dynamic, and interconnected system.
+It's a dance of shapes and patterns that continually evolves, forming and reforming the tapestry of our understanding.

 # Meta-linguistic Assertions